Connect with a certified trainer for free

 Surgical Treatment of a Lateral Ankle Sprain

-Surgery is not common for treating lateral ankle strains, but may be recommended for severe cases that result in instability of the ankle, or cases that do not improve with conservative treatment.
+Surgery is not common for treating ankle sprain (lateral) injuries, but may be recommended for severe cases that result in instability of the ankle, or cases that do not improve with conservative treatment.
 In some cases, your doctor may recommend surgery to remove bone fragments or scar tissue.
-In cases of recurrent ankle sprains, other types of surgical procedures may be needed to repair or reconstruct chronically damaged ligaments.
+In cases of recurrent twisted ankle injuries, other types of surgical procedures may be needed to repair or reconstruct chronically damaged ligaments.

 Recovery

-Recovery time for a lateral ankle sprain will vary, depending on the severity of the sprain.
+Recovery time for a lateral ligament injury will vary, depending on the severity of the sprain.
 However, even mild sprains can take several weeks for a full recovery.
 Athletes should work with their doctor and physical therapist on a rehabilitation program to facilitate their return to play.
 Often, athletes return to play with a brace or tape to protect their ankle from further injury.

 GET BACK TO WHAT YOU LOVE.
 FASTER